wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 Before using Azure CLI, you must configure connectivity between your workstation and Azure.
 Your Azure subscription information is used by Azure CLI to connect to your account.
 This information can be obtained from Azure in a publish settings file.
 The publish settings file can then be imported as a persistent local config setting that Azure CLI will use for subsequent operations.
 You need to import your publish settings only once.

 > [AZURE.NOTE] The publish settings file contains sensitive information.
-Microsoft recommends that you delete the file or take additional steps to encrypt the user folder that contains the file.
+Azure recommends that you delete the file or take additional steps to encrypt the user folder that contains the file.
 On Windows, modify the folder properties or use BitLocker Drive Encryption.

 1. Open a terminal window.